FYP-DineEase/dine-ease-backend/TRACK.md

 - update the skaffold.yaml ( uncomment )
 - remove the mongo-secret since data will be stored locally , currently on VM close data gets lost, so storing it in a cloud

+## Workers

+- insert restaurants to database using create restaurant endpoint
+- create new column which will add the mongoId and slug
+- approve restaurants using status update endpoint
+- verify data of restaurant listeners
+- check in services: [dining-plans, map, restaurants, reviews, subscriptions]
+- strict: true in slugify

+- make the taxId only unique not the name , fix in modify and restaurant service
+- make the cuisine to categories in all database and events
+- make the phone number requied in both restaurant (dto and DB)
+- make the validations uncomment and proper in restaurant and primary details dto